nodogsplash/nodogsplash/docs/source/howitworks.rst

 This IS how it is supposed to work, but does involve some compromises.

 The best solution is to set the session timeout to a value greater than the expected length of time a client device is likely to be present.
 Experience shows a limit of 24 hours covers most situations eg bars, clubs, coffee shops, motels etc. If for example an hotel has guests regularly staying for a few days, then increase the session timeout as required.

-Staff at the venue could have their devices added to the Trusted List if appropriate, but experience shows, it is better not to do this as they very soon learn what to do and can help guests who encounter the issue.
-(Anything that reduces support calls is good!)

-Network Zone Detection (Where is the Client Connected?)
-*******************************************************

-Client devices can be connected to one of a number of local WiFi SSIDs, connected directly or indirectly by ethernet, or connected via a wireless mesh network.
-Each connection type available is considered as a Network Zone.

-NDS detects which zone each client is connected to.
-This information can be used to dynamically customise the login for each zone.

-For example a coffee shop might have two SSIDs configured:

- * Staff (Secure SSID ie with access code)
- * Customers (open SSID with login form)

-In this example SSID "Staff" is configured on interface wlan0, and considered as Zone "Private".

-However, SSID "Customers" is configured on virtual interface wlan0-1, and considered as Zone "Public".

-NDS detects which zone is being used by a client and a relevant login page can be served.

 Packet filtering
 ****************